Adjudicator Accreditation (Training and Education)

 An advanced level course, culminating in the Advanced 2 Maintenance qualification, is available for those who wish to further their adjudicating qualifications.
 The Advanced Adjudicator Course requires adjudicators to attend sport specific and generic officiating seminars, participate in practical adjudicating experience, and undertake a research project relevant to adjudicating.
 Advanced Adjudicators must also plan and monitor their on- going development as an official.

 All Adjudicators are obliged to maintain their Accreditation through attendance at meetings, seminars and ‘hands on’ adjudicating experience.
 Similarly to Cadets, Advanced Adjudicators are encouraged to attend the National Adjudicators Conferences.

 Overall, the Adjudicators’ Accreditation Programs aim to assist adjudicators develop specific competencies (knowledge and skills) so that they can:

 - Apply technical knowledge and make decisions

-Please click here to download the Expression of Interest form.
-Please print and complete the form, before posting your application to your State ASCA President.
+Please download the Expression of Interest Form located in our Resource Centre.
+Please print and complete the form prior to posting it to you State Adjudicating Branch.